riddhi1212/Assam-app/readme.md

 	-	Redirect::to('url') takes URL, Redirect::route('name') takes named route.
 	-	Floated elements do not add to the height of the element they reside in properly.
 A similar scenario is described here: css-tricks.com/the-how-and-why-of-clearing-floats
 	-	If css change not affecting anything, go to Chrome > Dev tools.
 Settings icon > General > Disable cache (while Devtools is open).
 Then refresh.
 Check in Dev tools > Sources tab if the file is being loaded w all latest changes now.
+	-	Static functions and const variables inside classes in php.
+		-	const CON_NAME = 'dd';    ClassName::CON_NAME to access.
+DON'T say const $NAME = 'dd' -> will not work
+	-	ArmyUpdates::whereRaw()->get() gives you a results array.
+		DB::table('ArmyUpdates')->whereRaw()->get() gives you an array of StdClass objects.
+			-	Change 'fetch' => PDO::FETCH_ASSOC, from PDO::FETCH_CLASS (Default) in app/config/database.php to change this behavior and get a results array like before again
+	-	DO NOT add <div class="container"> inside a tabbed panel.
+It will ruin it and even clearfix will not fix it.

 ----
 Todo: